eduardo-antunes/accent.nvim/README.md

--- If accent_gray_status is set to false, accent_invert_status has the same -- behavior as in the original: it inverts the foreground color of the -- statusline, rendering it (in my opinion) more readable.
-If accent_gray_status -- is set to true, accent_invert_status instead makes the foreground of the -- statusline use the accent color vim.g.accent_invert_status = false
+-- If accent_gray_status is set to false, accent_invert_status has the same -- behavior as in the original: it inverts the foreground color of the -- statusline, rendering it more readable.
+If accent_gray_status is set to true, -- accent_invert_status instead makes the foreground of the statusline use the -- accent color vim.g.accent_invert_status = false

 -- accent_auto_cwd_color or accent_auto_cwd_colour sets the accent color